 - Studies suggest that elearning can lessen energy consumption by about 90%.

 - Elearning can reduce the required time for students to learn the material by 25%-60% compared to traditional learning methods.
+The best online psychology degree in Texas and other states, for instance, can be completed in about two years instead of four.

 - Seven in 10 teachers agree that elearning tools are helpful to students when studying things on their own.